DEFRA/ffc-demo-apply-web/README.md

 Running the integration tests locally requires access to ASB, this can be achieved by setting the following environment variables:
 `MESSAGE_QUEUE_HOST`, `MESSAGE_QUEUE_PASSWORD`, `MESSAGE_QUEUE_USER`.
-`CLAIM_QUEUE_ADDRESS` must be set to a valid, developer specific queue that is available on ASB e.g. `ffc-demo-claim-<initials>` where `<initials>` are the initials of the developer.
+`APPLY_QUEUE_ADDRESS` must be set to a valid, developer specific queue that is available on ASB e.g. `ffc-demo-claim-<initials>` where `<initials>` are the initials of the developer.